 Charley has taught English, and Drama, assisting with various school productions as part of the backstage team, and in 2017 achieved her MA in Shakespeare and Education.

-In 2018, she took part in the Southwick Players’ haunting production of The Turn of the Screw and is looking forward to being part of the make-up team for the SPY production of Fantastic Mister Fox.
+In 2018, she took part in the Southwick Players’ haunting production of The Turn of the Screw and was part of the make-up team for the SPY production of Fantastic Mister Fox.
 Charley is thrilled to be part of The Crucible with Identity Theatre and is looking forward to her roles both onstage and backstage.

 Nettie returned to the stage after a long break in 2011.
 Since this time she has performed in many productions and undertaken a variety backstage roles including Stage Manager, Production Assistant, DSM and Prompt.
 She was Assistant Director for Private Lives, Director for Lettice and Lovage and the Brighton and Hove Arts Council Excellence Award-winning Blue Remembered Hills in 2016, and its BOAT revival with her own company, Identity in 2017.